inexorgame-obsolete/blog-data/post/2015/08-17-new-services.md

 ## Upcoming Inexor development
 As there hasn't any apparent progress to the project I want to clean up the rumours about the current status of Inexor.
 We are about to release the 2nd release, so called *Ritalin Edition*, which will bring CEF support (HTML5 & Node) more or less quickly.
-There's still need to propperly build binaries for linux and maintain an OSX build.
+There's still need to propperly build binaries for Linux and maintain an OSX build.
-This is up to anyone who is able to help, and we'd like to encourage **you** to contribute at [Github](https://github.com/inexor-game/code).
+This is up to anyone who is able to help, and we'd like to encourage **you** to contribute at [GitHub](https://github.com/inexor-game/code).
 Despite the build depency issues we finally reached a point at which we have built a solid foundation for Inexor as a standalone fork.

 ## What's currently being worked on
-Inexor *v0.3* will finally bring changes to public users, a view examples are
+Inexor *v0.3* will finally bring changes to public users, a few examples are

 * A HTML5 based new GUI
 * Completly customizable client (via JavaScript)